 Any employee who is sick with symptoms that could be COVID-19 (fever, cough, shortness of breath) should stay home from work.
 Fever in this case is defined by the CDC as 100.4° Fahrenheit or greater using an oral thermometer when the person has not used fever-reducing medicine.
 Employees do not need to provide a note from a healthcare provider confirming COVID-19 or its symptoms to be absent from work.
-Clearance from a health care provider is required to return to work/campus after a COVID-19 illness.
+Clearance from a healthcare provider is required to return to work/campus after a COVID-19 illness.
 Faculty or staff who develop COVID-19 symptoms while at work should return home as soon as possible and immediately consult their health care provider.
-Individuals who are feeling sick should make reasonable effort to isolate themselves from others until they are able to leave campus.
+Individuals who are feeling sick should make reasonable efforts to isolate themselves from others until they are able to leave campus.

 Employees who share a home with someone who is diagnosed with COVID-19 should follow the precautions recommended by the CDC and review the CDC guidance for how to conduct a risk assessment of their potential exposure.
 They should monitor their own health for symptoms of the virus and stay home from work if they develop symptoms that could be COVID-19.
 Fever in this case is defined by the CDC as 100.4° Fahrenheit or greater, using an oral thermometer when the person has not used fever-reducing medicine.
-If advised by their health care provider or a local official that they may be contagious even before they are symptomatic, employees should stay at home.
+If advised by their healthcare provider or a local official that they may be contagious even before they are symptomatic, employees should stay at home.